J-CF-Leung/Study_Vault/Physics/IB Physics/Fluid mechanics.md

 - By dotting with $\bm{u}$ on both sides:
 $$(\bm{u}\cdot\nabla)H=0$$
 - This is _Bernoulli's equation for incompressible flow_, stating that $H$ is _constant along a streamline_
+- If the flow is _steady and irrotational_, then it is _constant everywhere_

 ## Approximations
 - _Incompressible flow_ is defined as: